rawrtc/rawrtc/Readme.md

 established DTLS transport to relay SCTP messages from and to a third party.
 This tool has been developed to be able to test data channel implementations without having to write the required DTLS and ICE stacks.
-An example of such a testing tool is [dctt](https://github.com/nplab/dctt) which uses the kernel SCTP stack of FreeBSD.
+An example of such a testing tool is [dctt][dctt] which uses the kernel SCTP stack of FreeBSD.

 Usage: